Cawood, Wistow and Selby Light Railway

 The Cawood, Wistow and Selby Light Railway (CW&SLR) was a short light railway in a rural part of Yorkshire, England.
 The company was sometimes referred to as the Cawood, Wistow and Selby Railway.

 Precursor line

-An act of Parliament, the Church Fenton, Cawood, and Wistow Railway Act 1879 (42 & 43 Vict. c. cxxviii) allowed the construction of the Church Fenton, Cawood and Wistow Railway from a junction at Church Fenton through Cawood to Wistow.
-Further acts were passed authorising an extension to Selby and the Church Fenton, Cawood, and Wistow Railway Act 1882 (45 & 46 Vict. c. ccxxiii) authorising a junction line to the Hull and Barnsley Railway (HBR) at Drax.
-In the event, the necessary capital could not be raised, so neither of the extensions nor the original line were built.
+An act of the Parliament of the United Kingdom, the Church Fenton, Cawood, and Wistow Railway Act 1879 (42 & 43 Vict. c. cxxviii) allowed the construction of the Church Fenton, Cawood and Wistow Railway from a junction at Church Fenton through Cawood to Wistow.
+Further acts were passed; the Church Fenton, Cawood, and Wistow Railway Act 1882 (45 & 46 Vict. c. ccxxiii) authorising a junction line to the Hull and Barnsley Railway (HBR) at Drax, and the Selby and Mid-Yorkshire Union Railway Act 1883 (46 & 47 Vict. c. cxvi) authorising an extension to Selby, and changing the name of the company to Selby and Mid-Yorkshire Union Railway.
+In the event, the necessary capital could not be raised, so neither of the extensions nor the original line were built, the Drax branch proposals were abandoned by the Selby and Mid-Yorkshire Union Railway (Wistow to Drax) Abandonment Act 1889 (52 & 53 Vict. c. lxxiii), and the entire remaining scheme was abandoned by the Selby and Mid-Yorkshire Union Railway (Abandonment) Act 1890 (53 & 54 Vict. c. xii).

 History

 In the 1890s the Cawood, Wistow and Selby Light Railway Company (CW&SLR) was formed at the initiative of light railway entrepreneur Sebastian Meyer, acting with a group of men of influence in the region.
 The North Eastern Railway (NER) gave "generous assistance", which appears to have amounted to moral support, advice and lack of opposition, but no cash.
 The company applied to Parliament for permission to build a light railway along similar lines to the earlier act of Parliament, but terminating to the north at Cawood.
 The Cawood Wistow and Selby Light Railway Act 1896 (59 & 60 Vict. c. xlvi) was passed, unopposed.
 Construction began on 11 July 1896, following the ceremonial cutting of the first sod at Cawood, performed by Mrs Liversidge, the chairman's wife.
 A rail connection near Selby was built in September of the same year to allow construction materials to be brought.
 The 4+1/2 mi single track line opened on 16 February 1898 with the company's sole locomotive Cawood hauling their two coaches plus five from the NER from Brayton Gates to Cawood then back to Wistow where lunch was served in the schoolroom.
 The NER did not allow through passenger running onto their metals, so the CW&SLR built a single platform halt next to Brayton Gates junction, about 1 mi from the main station.
 This was satisfactory for people visiting Selby town centre, but inconvenienced through travellers.